 The typical (web) analytical framework

+Web analytics involves collecting, analyzing, and analyzing data from a website.
+That data provides valuable user information, which, in turn, helps drive effective marketing content decisions.
 A framework to measure website effectiveness through data gathering can include the following:

 - Goals.
 In other words, why the website is even in place.
 Maybe the website goal is to sell a certain product or service, to educate the public, or even both.